blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-RPC-Calls.rst

 ::

 	{
-	  "address"            (string) the value of the new multisig address.
-	  "redeemScript"       (string) the string value of the hex-encoded redemption script.
+	  "address"            (string) the value of the new multisig address "redeemScript"       (string) the string value of the hex-encoded redemption script }
-	}

 Examples: